minh1505/debug-this-if-you-can/it-worked-on-my-machine/README.md

 - Some content may age like wine.
 Some like milk.
 (Did you get this? 😎)
 - All code is tested on **my machine**.
 No refunds.

+Open a terminal 💻, sip some matcha 🍵 (milk optional 🥛, almond flavor recommended 🥜), and enjoy the journey 🚀.

 ---

-Pull up a terminal, sip some matcha (milk optional, almond flavor recommended), and enjoy the journey. 🚀
+Thanks for reading 📚.

+**-Mine**